 As some of you might now know, I am the kind of person that can be a perfectionist, but sometimes I also can be lazy.
 Reaaaaaaally lazy.
 Perhaps you can relate, you know, when you just don’t want to do anything complicated, you just want to have fun!
 That’s exactly how I felt when I did some really cool, easy and fun self-portraits.
-How to do it with minimal equipment and literally no setup – right here right now?
-Read on!
+To learn how to make self-portraits the cheap and easy way, read on!

 So yesterday I was by myself at home, kind of bored, looking for something creative to do with my photography.
 Then, I thought about this great image my friend and Photofocusfellow author Erin Holmstead.
 She shared a beautiful self-portrait on her Instagram account that really inspired me.
 She even quoted “Self-deceit is a most damaging trait.
 The remedy, for an artist, is to paint a self-portrait. – Scott Kahn”.
 That was the sparkle I was looking for to ignite my creativity!
 I saw this white coroplast plastic board my husband bought earlier this week and thought it would make a great background.
 I took my camera and I was ready to roll.
 The most difficult part was attaching the screw of the tripod mount under my camera (but maybe I am the only one with this issue).